emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 # Motivation

 ## Status quo

+### Links

+In terms of links currently only `related` is handled on relationships.
+Though the [`ds-links-in-record-array` feature](https://github.com/emberjs/data/pull/4263) makes links available on the `AdapterPopulatedRecordArray` of a `store.query`, Ember Data doesn't offer a dedicated API to load the `next` link for example to support pagination.
+Also, according to JSON-API specification, links can have `meta` too, which is also not supported in core Ember Data.

+### Meta

 Currently meta is only available on relationships via the `belongs-to` and `has-many` references.
 Record level meta data is not available as `meta` on the